zeffii/ChucKScripts/ugen_full.md

 (control parameters, see super classes )

 ### [ugen]: FMVoices (STK Import)

-STK singing FM synthesis instrument.
+STK singing FM synthesis instrument (extends FM)
 This class implements 3 carriers and a common modulator, also referred to as algorithm 6 of the TX81Z.

-    \code
 Algorithm 6 is :

        /->1 -\
     4-|-->2 - +-> Out
        \->3 -/
-    \endcode

     Control Change Numbers:
     - Vowel = 2 (.controlOne)
     - Spectral Tilt = 4 (.controlTwo)
     - LFO Speed = 11
     - LFO Depth = 1
     - ADSR 2 & 4 Target = 128

-    The basic Chowning/Stanford FM patent expired
-    in 1995, but there exist follow-on patents, mostly assigned to Yamaha.
+> The basic Chowning/Stanford FM patent expired in 1995, but there exist follow-on patents, mostly assigned to Yamaha.
 If you are of the type who should worry about this (making money) worry away.

-    by Perry R. Cook and Gary P. Scavone, 1995 - 2002. extends FM
+by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

 (control parameters)

     .vowel - ( float , WRITE only ) - select vowel [0.0 - 1.0]
     .spectralTilt - ( float , WRITE only ) - spectral tilt [0.0 - 1.0]
     .adsrTarget - ( float , WRITE only ) - adsr targets [0.0 - 1.0]

-[ugen]: HevyMetl (STK Import)
+### [ugen]: HevyMetl (STK Import)

-STK heavy metal FM synthesis instrument.
+STK heavy metal FM synthesis instrument (extends FM)
-    This class implements 3 cascade operators with feedback modulation, also referred to as
-    algorithm 3 of the TX81Z.
+This class implements 3 cascade operators with feedback modulation, also referred to as algorithm 3 of the TX81Z.

-    Algorithm 3 is :     4--\
+Algorithm 3 is :

-                    3-->2-- + -->1-->Out
+          4 --\
+    3 --> 2 -- + --> 1 --> Out

     Control Change Numbers:
     - Total Modulator Index = 2 (.controlOne)
     - Modulator Crossfade = 4 (.controlTwo)
     - LFO Speed = 11
     - LFO Depth = 1
     - ADSR 2 & 4 Target = 128

-    The basic Chowning/Stanford FM patent expired
-    in 1995, but there exist follow-on patents, mostly assigned to Yamaha.
+> The basic Chowning/Stanford FM patent expired in 1995, but there exist follow-on patents, mostly assigned to Yamaha.
 If you are of the type who should worry about this (making money) worry away.

-    by Perry R. Cook and Gary P. Scavone, 1995 - 2002. extends FM
+by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

-(control parameters)
-( see super classes )
+(control parameters, see super classes)

-[ugen]: PercFlut (STK Import)
+### [ugen]: PercFlut (STK Import)

-STK percussive flute FM synthesis instrument.
+STK percussive flute FM synthesis instrument (extends FM)
 This class implements algorithm 4 of the TX81Z.

-    \code
-    Algorithm 4 is :   4->3--\
+Algorithm 4 is :

-                          2-- + -->1-->Out
-    \endcode
+    4 --> 3 --\
+          2 -- + --> 1 --> Out

     Control Change Numbers:
        - Total Modulator Index = 2 (.controlOne)
        - Modulator Crossfade = 4 (.controlTwo)